Top 13 FMLA Mistakes Employers are Still Making

 This is in direct violation of FMLA protections.

-Employers should retain FMLA records for at least 3 years.
+Employers should retain leave records for at least 3 years.
 These records should be kept separately from personnel records.

 They should include a copy of the notice provided to employees, proof of any premium payments for employee benefits, documentation regarding all FMLA disputes, certifications, re-certifications and medical records, and all employee notices to employers regarding FMLA leave